TAKE A LOOK-G20 Leaders Summit in Australia

-The meeting of leaders of the Group of 20 economies in Brisbane, Australia, has
+The meeting of leaders of the Group of 20 economies in underway in Brisbane,

-at a summit that was dominated by the crisis in Ukraine, climate change and the
+a summit that has been dominated by the crisis in Ukraine, climate change and

 To see stories from the G20 Summit double-click in the brackets: